Floydlang/floyd/Notes/Floyd Motherboard tech design.markdown

+# TIME

+Time-spot can say some objects, files etc are immutable.
+If this turns out to be false, the entire function (or some) will be re-executed automatically.

+Concepts: Clean room vs airlock vs real-world.

+Spurious changes to externals

+Time capsule illusion.
+XTimeCapsuleBroken

 - Insight: synchronization points between systems (state or concurrent) always breaks composition.
 Move to top of product.
 ONE super-mediator per complete server-spanning solution.